LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 .. note::

-   Future Logtalk versions may compile grammar rules differently from Prolog traditional compilation to prevent name clases between non-terminals and predicates.
+   Future Logtalk versions may compile grammar rules differently from Prolog traditional compilation to prevent name clashes between non-terminals and predicates.
 Therefore, you should always call non-terminals from predicates using the ``phrase/2-3`` built-in methods and always call predicates from grammar rules using the ``call//1`` built-in method.
-This recommended practice, besides making your code forward compatible with future Logtalk versions, also make the code more clear.
+This recommended practice, besides making your code forward compatible with future Logtalk versions, also makes the code more clear.
 The linter prints warnings when these guidelines are not followed (notably, when a predicate is called as a non-terminal or a non-terminal is called as a predicate).